mzpqnxow/x509tools/README.md

 A (very) old and unmaintained Python project used to dump x509/DER keys and certificates from live Windows processes.
 This was written around 2011.
 Maybe it will be useful to someone, it is unmaintained and has not been tested wince Windows 7

+## Releases

+This repository contains a source release and a binary release.
+This is due to the ppain that is caused by needing to build and/or install the binary dependencies for the Python Cryptography libraries.
+You are free to figure them out and use the pure Python code, but I highly suggest you use the executables, which were constructed using [py2exe](http://www.py2exe.org) which works well enough

 ## x509dump.py

 This tool will dump all certificates and keys from a live/running Win32 process.
-It isn't terribly smart and relies on known DER and PEM patterns, but it finds a LOT of stuff
+It isn't terribly smart and relies on known DER and PEM patterns, but it finds a LOT of stuff.
+Run this first, it dumps output to a specified directory.
+Then use `x509helper.py` or `x509helper2.exe` (if using the binary distribution)

-## x509helper
+## x509helper / x509helper2.exe

-This tool will post-process all of the files in the output directory from x509dump.py.
+This tool will post-process all of the files in the output directory from `x509dump.py`.
 It will pair keys with certificates so you can find out if you have just a standard public cert list or if you have some real keys.

 ## Purpose of Release